LuceroSDJ/friend-finder-app/README.md

         * I changed the photo link input field to a `select/option type of question`.
         * Users must select a gender: female, male or non-binaty.
         * Each option has a default image assigned to it, which is a gender silhouette portrait.
+    When time permits, I will continue working on this app for my personal and professional growth.
 ```